limneos/SpringBoard-and-Dock-Plugins-API/README.md

 The class MyCoolDockPluginObject should respond to selector -(id)view (required).

-The above is the only requirement for your plugin to work.
+This is the only essential requirement for your plugin to work.

 	@interface MyCoolDockPluginObject : NSObject